micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.random()

-    Returns the next floating point number in the range [0.0,1.0)
+    Returns the next floating point number in the range [0.0, 1.0)

-  .. method:: urandom.uniform(a,b)
+  .. method:: urandom.uniform(a, b)

     Returns a random floating point number N such that a<=N<=b for a<=b and b<=N<=a for b<a